Healthy Chicken Dhansak Recipe: Full Flavor(Under 380 kcal)

 The Chicken Dhansak recipe is a cherished dish within Parsi cuisine, renowned for its unique blend of flavors and textures.
 We have love the dish but not the usual 1000+ calories, so we modified the recipe to keep the ingredients and lose none of the flavor.
 Our dish merges the Persian and Indian origins with healthy eating.

 Typically prepared with ghee, oils, sugar and often pineapple.
 We have removed those and now you’ll find tender chicken pieces, lentils, and the full array of aromatic spices.
-This Chicken Dhansak recipe stands out for its balance of tastes and textures.
+This recipe stands out for its balance of tastes and textures.
 You’ll find a wholesome dish and healthy meal for families.

-cooking chicken dhansakPin
+Cooking chicken dhansakPin

 The Chicken Dhansak Recipe Origin Story.